 Veteran Aftercare Support

-Just like your addiction treatment programme, your aftercare plan will also be personalised to suit your unique needs and may include ongoing counselling, cognitive behavioural therapy (CBT) or relapse prevention sessions.
-Whatever you need, our dedicated aftercare team will be on hand to support you in any way they can.
+Just as your treatment plan is tailored to you, your aftercare will be tailored to you.
+It might include regular counselling, cognitive behavioural therapy or sessions focused on preventing relapse.
+Whatever support you need, our dedicated aftercare team will be there to guide you every step of the way.

 Frequently Asked Questions